jasonm23/TDD-deck/PITCHME.md

 ---

 # Refactor

 Remove duplication and clean up.

-Use the test to verify that nothing breaks.
+Run the test to verify that nothing breaks.

 ---